Syedaaneesa/Auto-Rehab/README.md

 - Elegant user interface with intuitive navigation
 - High-quality imagery to highlight the brand’s services

-This project features tailored sections, dynamic elements, and refined content designed to improve user interaction and strengthen brand credibility.
+This project includes custom-built sections, interactive features, and polished content aimed at enhancing user engagement and reinforcing brand trust.

 ---